gorhill/uBlock/README.md

 [Releases Page][Releases]

+## Translations

+Help translate uBO via [Crowdin][Crowdin].

 ## About

 [Manifesto][Manifesto]

 Free.
 Open-source.
 For users by users.
 No donations sought.

-If you ever want to contribute something, think about the people working hard to maintain the filter lists you are using, which were made available to use by all for free.
+If you ever want to contribute something, think about the people working hard to maintain the filter lists you are using, which are available to use by all for free.

-You can help contribute by translating uBO on [Crowdin].

 ## License